AlexJameson/AlexJameson.github.io/src/posts/about.md

 ## Getting started

-1. Fork this repo, or click in the button "Use this template": `https://github.com/codingpotions/nulite`
+1. Clone or fork this repo: `https://github.com/codingpotions/nulite`
 2. `cd` into the project directory and run `npm install`

 ## Running and serving a dev build